-The 1965 graduate of the California State University at Los Angeles is married to Edward T. Allard, III.
+The congresswoman is the eldest daughter of the late Honorable Edward R. Roybal and Lucille Beserra Roybal.
+She is married to Edward T. Allard, III.
 Together, they have four children and seven grandchildren.